10 GOOD REASONS TO VISIT IRELAND

 There are too many to mention them all but to narrow down a few top destinations to visit would be the Wild Atlantic way, Ireland’s Ancient East, Glendalough in Co.
 Wicklow, the Cliffs of Moher Co.
 Clare, Fanad Lighthouse in Donegal (Donegal also boasts some spectacular beaches!) the Aran islands and Achill Island off the West coast of Ireland, the Giants Causeway and the Carrick-a-Rede rope bridge, Co.
 Antrim, and so much more!

 Hiking and outdoor activities are hugely popular in Ireland and you can find many scenic routes and trails to follow.
-Whether you are a beginner or a seasoned hiker there is something to suit everybody.
-It’s a hobby that continues throughout all seasons in Ireland.
-Considering the climate here in Ireland is rarely extreme (although that can be debatable some days!)
+Whether you are a beginner looking for a relaxing walking trail, or a seasoned hiker looking for a more challenging hiking trail, there is something to suit everybody.
+It’s a hobby that continues throughout all seasons.
+Considering that the weather in Ireland is rarely extreme (although that can be debatable some days!)
 It really is never too hot or cold to go hiking and you will find people happily partaking all year round.

 A few more popular trails to follow or mountains to hike would be the Cuilcagh trail in Co.
 Fermanagh, Bray to Greystones Cliff walk, Causeway Coastal route and if you are looking for something a little tougher then you can always hike to the top of Croagh Patrick or Carrauntoohill, Ireland’s tallest peak.
 1000’s of trails to choose from all surrounded by stunning scenery.